scherian03033/AutoBackup/Notes.md

 There is almost no PATH loaded when scripts are run from the scheduler.
 This means you have to provide absolute paths for everything, including other scripts sourced from the running script and utilities.
 Synology also couldn't handle "date -v" so find was used for purging.

 #TO DO
+* Thorough code walkthrough / unit test
 * Thorough system test
-* fix getBkupSize function
-* check last modification date
+* check last modification date before deciding to do a backup
 	* OSX: find -newermt 'date'
 	* Linux: find -mtime or find -newer <snarfile>

 ## DONE
 * Dynamically check OS and set up tar, chunk, paste using uname -a.
 	* especially absolute path name issues - done